bioinformatics-xu/DriverGenePathway/README.md

 ### DriverGene

-#### Default data preparation:

-Download the default files from [data source](https://1drv.ms/u/s!AjcBl025xjDwbX8vyTEVxc4_Hpg?e=hnSlqR), and make sure the default files are in your working directory of Rstudio as follows.
+#### Run DriverGene with user-input preprocessing data:

+Users can download and input the necessary coverage, covariates, mutation dictionary and reference genome data applicable to their mutation data for preprocessing.
+For instance, users can download these files from MutSigCV and ensure that they are stored in the current working directory of R as shown below:

 ```
-Folder Structure of your working directory of Rstudio
+Folder Structure of current working directory of R
 |__ brca_maf.txt (example mutation data)
 |__ exome_full192.coverage.txt
 |__ gene.covariates.txt
 |__ mutation_type_dictionary_file.txt
 |__ chr_files_hg19
 ```

+Identify driver genes using DriverGene() function

 ```
 BRCAmutation <- as.data.frame(fread("brca_maf.txt"))